Receiving donated embryos

 - Women with a premature menopause (which may occur as young as 20) or whose ovaries have been affected by treatment for cancer

-- Women or men with serious genetic disorders who do not want to risk passing these on to their children
+- Women or men with serious genetic disorders who don’t want to risk passing these on to their children

-- Men who do not produce sperm or with sperm unsuitable even for ICSI
+- Men who don’t produce sperm or with sperm unsuitable even for ICSI

 Embryo donation gives hope to couples who previously thought they would be unable to have children.